tansive/tansive/README.md

 Ops teams can run agents just like they run APIs and services today — declaratively, securely, and with full observability and compliance.

+Tansive is in **early alpha (0.1.0)** — not production-ready, but functional enough to explore in real workflows.

+We’re gathering feedback from teams who care about integrating AI agents safely and governing them with clear policies and auditability.
+If these challenges matter to you, your ideas can help shape where Tansive goes next.
+We invite you to check out the demos, documentation, and try Tansive out.

 ---

 ## 📚 Table of Contents